eliorabaev/CyberSecurityDowngrade/README.md

 1. Make sure you've set a valid `PASSWORD_SALT` value in your `.env` file
 2. The salt must be a valid base64-encoded string
 3. If you change the salt after users are created, existing users won't be able to log in

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- FastAPI for providing an excellent API framework
+- React for the powerful frontend library
+- MySQL for reliable database services